zaidissa/MetaRon/README.md

 to find the available commands and required parameters to run MetaRon.

   -h,	--help
 	Show this help message and exit

-  -n 	SAMPLE, 		  --sample
+  -n	--sample
         Sample name without any dot, underscore or dash

   -p 	PROCESS, 		        --process
 			1. ago: assembly gene prediction and operon prediciton